 One only need follow him on social media to get a sense of how pressing an issue this is for him.
 Every time he hears of an incident in the area, he posts it on facebook - a kid that got shot when the car he was in got caught in the crossfire, a shooting at a nearby fast food joint he's visited, a homie that got dropped, even his own recent brush with flying bullets while waiting at a bus stop.

-Like many at-risk youth from the area, he hadn’t necessarily thought ahead because he didn’t know that he’d make it to his mid-twenties.
-Now that he has and has a baby boy, a new job, a bike family that makes him feel good about himself, and a chance at a real future to boot, mortality weighs heavily on him.
+Like many youth who associate with street organizations, he hadn't necessarily thought ahead because he didn't know that he'd make it to his mid-twenties.
+Now that he has and has a new job, a bike family that makes him feel good about himself, and a chance at a real future to boot, mortality weighs heavily on him.

 "You can't even ride down the street no more.
 It's not even [about] being a target.
 You gotta worry about innocent bullets, 'Man, was this meant for me?'"

 "There's a whole lot you got to look at," he says of what goes through his head every time he heads out the door.
 "A whole lot."

 Many, many thanks to Slimm for sharing his story.
 A follow-up piece looking at Slimm’s club, Los Ryderz, offers a window into what it takes to truly "reclaim" streets for youth in communities like South Central.
 See some of our past coverage of Los Ryderz here, here, here, here, here, and here.
 A partial list of other stories on the intersection of disenfranchisement, repressive policing, gang violence, and mobility can be found below: